 No improvement over last week as far as temperatures are concerned, even Tru-oil has been taking 48 hours to cure properly, some 40 hours longer than it would in the summer!
 Today though, it did improve considerably.

 On top of that, the far end of the Craft village has been having some major Continue reading →

 I’ve not been very good about keeping this site up to date of late, so for 2013 I have decided to post religiously, every week.
 And to keep the religious theme, I’m going to call it the ‘Sunday Sermon‘!
 The religion, of course, is the Ukulele!!
-The tail end of 2012 got a little busy, not [...]

 Unfortunately, it is me playing them, rather than someone who really can, but they give you a reasonable idea of the sounds they make.
 Recorded straight onto the camera with no gimmickry prior to being crunched by youtube!

 The first Saturday in November is the date for the Craft Village’s next Pure Craft Market.
 With a number of visiting Crafters, along with the ten resident Craftspeople, it is the ideal place to choose a unique gift for the forthcoming festive season.
 The goods on offer are all hand made by local experts, or you can book lessons and learn the crafts yourself in some cases.

 The website has been quiet of late, mainly because the workshop has been busy!
 Andy’s and Ian’s Concert models have been delivered, along with the completion a couple of project instruments, a Bass Cuatrolele or Q-Bass (whichever you want to call it!) and an 8 string tenor which can be seen on the left in this image.
 Despite both being 1st build pattern models as far as we are concerned, the results have been particularly pleasing, both in Continue reading →